jussihyva/core/README.md

 to learn how to split logic in managebale chucnks, but in certain rare situations it might lead to code that is broken up in a manner that doesn't make much sense.
 This is, however, a ruleset that the library follows in order to be compatible with school projects in the 42 school.
-The Norme can be found in the root of this repo.
+The Norme can be found at the root of this repo.

 We accpet contributions from anyone, especially other 42 students!
 IF you find